typeblogger/typeblogger.github.io/_posts/how-to-promote-your-blog.md

 published: false
 author: bruno
 ---
 How do you promote your blog?
-That is a big question most bloggers or content marketers are faced with.
+That is a _huge_ question most bloggers and content marketers are faced with.

 Prtr